lyngbach/uxTour/README.md

 };
 ```

-Then you init the tour:
+Then you just start the tour:
 ```js
 uxTour.start(tour);
 ```

-If you forexample want it to work with a single page applikation you just dynamically empty and add new steps to fit your applikations logic.
+If you for example want it to work with a single page applikation you just dynamically empty and add new steps to fit your applikations logic.

 Options